akylrum/Pages/_posts/2025-01-05-knight-asset.md

 date: 2025-01-05
 category: asset
 image: \images\assets\armoreddog\skins.png
-excerpt: "A set of knight character assets for your game projects."
+excerpt: "A set of armored dog character assets for your game projects."
 description: "Armored Yellow Dog in Spine 2D with 3 skins.
 Ready to use."
 tags: [character, game, asset, free]
 ---

-## Armored Dog Character Asset

 This is a **game-ready knight dog character asset** designed for casual games.
 It includes the following features: